fledge-iot/fledge/docs/quick_start/north.rst

 Using the OMF plugin
 ####################

-AVEVA PI (formally OSISoft PI) data historians are one of the most common destinations for Fledge data.
-Fledge supports the full range of AVEVA historians; the PI System, Edge Data Store (EDS), OSISoft Cloud Services (OCS) and AVEVA Data Hub (ADH).
-To send data to a PI server you may use either the older PI Connector Relay or the newer PI Web API OMF endpoint.
-It is recommended that new users use the PI Web API OMF endpoint rather then the Connector Relay which is no longer supported by AVEVA.
+AVEVA PI (formerly OSISoft PI) data historians are one of the most common destinations for Fledge data.
+Fledge supports the full range of AVEVA historians: the PI System, Edge Data Store (EDS), OSIsoft Cloud Services (OCS) and AVEVA Data Hub (ADH).
+To send data to a PI Server you may use either the older PI Connector Relay or the newer PI Web API OMF endpoint.
+It is recommended that new users use the PI Web API OMF endpoint rather than the Connector Relay which is no longer supported by AVEVA.

 .. note::